-Are you sick of
+Are you sick of hearing about GDPR?

 Mark Cuban famously declared that data is the new gold and possibly the most valuable asset that your business holds.
 However, in recent months there has been a noticeable shift from consumers who are increasingly wary of how companies are using and sharing their personal information.
 If their data is not secured and not being used to make their lives easier, they will quickly abandon their online shopping carts.

 Last year Uber was caught red-handed attempting to cover up a data breach that exposed the details of over 57 million of its customers and drivers.
 Although these headlines are now old news, they are a great example of why businesses should already be taking the General Data Protection Regulation (GDPR) very seriously.